Curious about joining a Christmas Bird Count?

 How do I sign up for the Christmas Bird Count?

-To learn more about the Seattle Christmas Bird Count and to sign up now, visit their registration site here.
-Also, you may want to sign up for the potluck that follows the count.
-Everyone who participates in the Seattle count is invited — even if you choose to count from home.
+Learn more about the Seattle Christmas Bird Count and to sign up now.
+Also, you may want to sign up for the potluck that follows the count if that’s available.
+In many locations, anyone who participates in the bird count count is invited — even if you choose to count from home.

 Is past count data available to me?